-What is changing in 2023?
+What changed in 2023?
 The Committee continued its search for Board candidates with the assistance of a third-party executive search firm.
 The Committee focused on searching for candidates with expertise in financial matters, capital markets, legal matters, and cybersecurity knowledge relevant to mining, as well as senior executive experience.
-The Committee considered a number of prospective candidates of both genders, and the Board unanimously nominated Hume Kyle, Daniel Muñiz Quintanilla, and Dawn Whittaker to stand for election to the Board at the Meeting.
-Biographies for these new candidates appears in the section beginning on page 27 above titled "Information Concerning The Board Of Directors, Director Nominees, And Executive Officers."
-If the slate of Directors nominated by the Board is elected by the Shareholders, 27% of the Board, or three of eleven Directors, will be women.
-The Board expects to achieve at least 30% gender diversity in the next year.
+The Committee considered a number of prospective candidates of both genders, and the Board unanimously nominated Hume Kyle, Daniel Muñiz Quintanilla, and Dawn Whittaker to stand for election to the Board at the Meeting, and the Shareholders elected them.